 What Are the Parts of an Appraisal?

-Acquiring a house is the most important financial decision some will ever encounter.
-Whether it's a main residence, a second vacation property or a rental fixer upper, the purchase of real property is a detailed financial transaction that requires multiple parties to pull it all off.
+Purchasing a home is the most significant financial decision most people might ever make.
+Whether it's a primary residence, an additional vacation home or an investment, purchasing real property is a complex transaction that requires multiple people working in concert to pull it all off.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party makes sure the value of the real estate is consistent with the amount being paid?
+So, who's responsible for making sure the real estate is worth the purchase price?
 In comes the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Crowe Appraisals will ensure, you as an interested party, are informed.

-Our first task at Crowe Appraisals is to inspect the property to determine its true status.
-We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are there and are in the shape a reasonable person would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is proper and illustrating the layout of the property.
-Most importantly, the appraiser looks for any obvious amenities - or defects - that would have an impact on the value of the house.
+To ascertain the true status of the property, it's our duty to first conduct a thorough inspection.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are there and are in the condition a typical buyer would expect them to be.
+To make sure the stated size of the property is accurate and document the layout of the house, the inspection often requires creating a sketch of the floorplan.
+Most importantly, we identify any obvious features - or defects - that would affect the value of the house.

-Back at the office, an appraiser uses two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

-This is where the appraiser analyzes information on local building costs, the cost of labor and other factors to figure out how much it would cost to replace the property being appraised.
-This figure usually sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+This is where the appraiser gathers information on local construction costs, the cost of labor and other elements to determine how much it would cost to replace the property being appraised.
+This figure often sets the maximum on what a property would sell for.
+It's also the least used method.

 Analyzing Comparable Sales

-Appraisers can tell you a lot about the neighborhoods in which they appraise.
-They thoroughly understand the value of particular features to the homeowners of that area.
-Then, the appraiser looks up recent sales in the area and finds properties which are 'comparable' to the property at hand.
-Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they more accurately match the features of subject.
+Appraisers become very familiar with the neighborhoods in which they work.
+They thoroughly understand the value of certain features to the residents of that area.
+Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the subject being appraised.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they more accurately match the features of subject.

-• Say, for example, the comparable has a fireplace and the subject doesn't, the appraiser may deduct the value of a fireplace from the sales price of the comparable home.
+• For example, if the comparable property has a fireplace and the subject does not, the appraiser may subtract the value of a fireplace from the sales price of the comparable.

-Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to associating a value with features of homes in Oklahoma City and Oklahoma, Crowe Appraisals is second to none.
-The sales comparison approach to value is typically given the most importance when an appraisal is for a real estate purchase.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At Crowe Appraisals, we are an authority when it comes to knowing the worth of real estate features in Oklahoma City and Oklahoma County neighborhoods.
+The sales comparison approach to value is typically awarded the most consideration when an appraisal is for a home sale.

 Valuation Using the Income Approach